dapr/dapr/samples/1.hello-world/README.md

 ## Step 2 - Understand the Code

-Now that we've locally set up actions and cloned the repo, let's take a look at our local zero-to-hero sample.
-Navigate to the local_zero_to_hero sample: `cd samples/local_zero_to_hero/app.js`.
+Now that we've locally set up actions and cloned the repo, let's navigate to the Hello World sample: `cd samples/1.hello-world`.

 In the `app.js` you'll find a simple `express` application, which exposes a few routes and handlers.
 First, let's take a look at the `stateUrl` at the top of the file: